dariober/excelToCsv/README.md

 * Name of the exported spreadsheet

+* Row number (1-based)

-So the actual data starts at column 4.
+So the actual data starts at column 5.

 Options
 -------